01. May a State employee use a state-issued

 14. How can requiring State employees to be

-accessible by phone or PDA affect their pay or leave status?
+accessible by phone or smartphone affect their pay or leave status?

 State contracts provide for some sort of recall or stand by pay,